 Temperature in category <28.6 0C become high risk factor for S. stercoralis and co-infection high with OR=2.66 and OR=2.32 respectively while hookworm infection has high risk in temperature category >28.50C-29 0C, while humidity category <65.4 65.4-66 high risk for S. stercoralis and co-infection with OR=2.66 and OR=2.32 respectively, but humidity category 65.4-66 high risk for hookworm infection with OR=1.84.
-Elevation from above sea in category <41.6m is high risk hookworm infection while S. stercoralis and co-infection, organic carbon content in soil 2.47-4.04% was higher risk for S. stercoralis and co-infection, organic carbon content in soil 2.47-4.04% was high risk for hookworm infection.
-Organic carbon content >2.47% become protective environmental risk factor for S. stercoralis and co-infection and the lower prevalence of S.stercoralis infection in area with heavy rainfall than in low rainfall area.
+Elevation from above sea in category <41.6m is high risk hookworm infection while S. stercoralis and co-infectio were high risk in elevation 41.6-50m.
+Organic carbon content <2.47% was higher risk for S. stercoralis and co-infection, organic carbon content in soil 2.47-4.04% was high risk for hookworm infection.
+Organic carbon content >2.47% become protective environmental risk factor for S. stercoralis and co-infection.
+The study was similar with study in Cambodia reported the higher of hookworm infection and the lower prevalence of S. stercoralis infection in area with heavy rainfall than in low rainfall area.
 Cambodian study also explained that high amount of soil organic carbon content affect to the lower prevalence of S. stercoralis infection (Khieuet al., 2014), equal with study in East Kalimantan which organic carbon soil more in became have effected for reducing S. stercoralis but did not for hookworm infection.